Ravenshoe, Queensland: History

 The traditional owners of the land in the Ravenshoe district are the Jirrbal people who speak a dialect of the Dyirbal language.

 The site of the present day Ravenshoe was first settled by pastoralists prior to 1881 but when stands of red cedar (Toona ciliata) trees were found at nearby Cedar Creek, the mining entrepreneur, John Moffat purchased the pastoral properties in 1897.
 A village called Cedar Creek was established.
 By 1910, the nearby mining town of Herberton has been connected by railway to Cairns and Cedar Creek had been renamed Ravenshoe.
 The name is supposed to have been chosen because a copy of Henry Kingsley's novel Ravenshoe was found discarded nearby.

 Ravenshoe State School opened on 5 February 1912.
 It expanded to offer secondary schooling on 3 February 1958.

 By 1912, Ravenshoe had a store, a school, the Club Hotel and a population of 1,000 people.
 The timber industry was by now supplying Queensland maple (Flindersia brayleyana), oak (Argyrodendron peralatum) and black walnut (Endiandra globosa).

-Geraldton Road State School opened on 1916.
-It closed on 1960.
+Geraldton Road State School opened in 1916 via Ravenshoe.
+It closed in 1960.
+It was at 45 Geraldton Road (now within the boundaries of neighbouring Evelyn, 17.50658°S 145.50540°E).

-Chilverton State School opened on 31 July 1916.
-It closed on 1 July 1956.
+Chilverton State School opened on 31 July 1916 "via Ravenshoe".
+It closed in 1 July 1956.
+It was at 12280 Kennedy Highway (17.55944°S 145.51721°E), which is in Ravenshoe today but on the boundary with Evelyn.

-On 11 December 1916 Ravenshoe was finally connected with Cairns by the Tablelands railway line.
+On 11 December 1916, Ravenshoe was finally connected with Cairns by the Tablelands railway line.

+Ravenshoe Methodist Church was officially opened on Saturday 29 May 1920, the first church to be erected in Ravenshoe.
+It was built from timber and was 30 by 20 ft and could seat 80 people.
+It cost £390.
+It was at 13 Moore Street (17.604858°S 145.481°E).
+After the closure of the church some time after 1975, the building was relocated to 592 Wooroora Road to be incorporated into a house.

-Horse Shoe Bend State School opened in 1917.
+Horse Shoe Bend State School (sometimes written as Horseshoe Bend State School) opened in 1917 under head teacher Mary Ellen Duffy.
 It closed in 1925 due to low student numbers.
-The school reopened in 1929 and closed in 1952.
+The school reopened in 1929 and closed on 1 August 1952.
+It was at 182 Glendinning Road (17.59882°S 145.54150°E).

+Chilverton Methodist Church opened on 3 June 1929.
+It was built immediately adjacent and north of the Chilverton State School.
+It is no longer extant, but was at 12280 Kennedy Highway (17.55888°S 145.51693°E).